 Using Set Field Usage you can see previous usages when you hover the mouse over a field and select fields that are close together or all of your fields that previously had a particular crop using the list.

-As you select fields the total area is shown at the top.
-Once you set the usage your fields are updated so that you can see the fields where you plan to have oilseed rape on the map.
+As you select fields, the total area for that crop type is shown at the top.
+Once you set the usage, your fields are updated so that you can see the fields where you plan to have oilseed rape on the map.

 Depend less on spreadsheets by using fieldmargin to automatically view total crop areas by year.